Preparing for Internationalization (i18n)

 For further reference, you can check out the documentation of the libraries and tools we use for i18n:

-We recommend that you also consult the i18next Best Practices guide.
+We recommend consulting the i18next Best Practices guide.